Fair Usage Policy

 - E-mails with more than 50 recipients per email

 - Sending E-mails at a rate of over 5 emails per minute

 If bulk mailing attempts are detected the relevant ports may be blocked with immediate effect.

 5) Excessive Usage of Bandwidth

 The use of bandwidth which is inappropriate for a particular service is to be avoided.
-In the event that excessive usage of bandwidth on a consistent basis is detected we will contact you to propose a more suitable service as a replacement.
+In the event that excessive usage of bandwidth on a consistent basis is detected Focus Group will contact you to propose a more suitable service as a replacement.
 If you decline to accept the suggested replacement service and the excessive usage continues we reserve the right to restrict, suspend or terminate your access, at our discretion.

 Examples of excessive bandwidth usage are: